AlaaMuha/TaxonomyofProductSustainability/README.md

 Judgements among Experts and Consumers".
 Published in ACM GoodIT '24: Proceedings of the 2024 International Conference on Information Technology for Social Good.
 September 04–06, 2024, Bremen, Germany.Pages 443 - 452 https://doi.org/10.1145/3677525.3678695.

+The taxonomy is structured around four main sustainability aspects: environment, health, society, and economy.
+Each aspect groups related concepts, with some (such as environment and society) further divided into subcategories like carbon emissions and animal welfare.
+Every term in the taxonomy is linked to its sustainability context (e.g., positive or negative labels, certificates) and its expert sources.

 ## Contents

 - `TPS_V1.csv`: A Taxonomy for Product Sustainability (TPS).